Monkey House (band)

-Monkey House is a musical group founded by Don Breithaupt, a Canadian-born pianist, singer/songwriter, composer, arranger, producer and author.
-The group got its name from a 1970 book by Kurt Vonnegut.
+Monkey House is a musical group founded by Don Breithaupt, a Canadian pianist, singer/songwriter, composer, arranger, producer and author.
+The group got its name from a 1968 book by Kurt Vonnegut.

 History

 The band formed in 1992, performing songs Breithaupt had written that seemed too jazzy or different for other bands to cover.
 A number of guest artists have contributed songs and have performed on their albums, including Drew Zingg, Elliott Randall, Michael Leonhart, and Jay Graydon.
 Steely Dan is one of Breithaupt's biggest influences.
 The band makes melodic pop with a sophisticated, jazzy twist, with some horn arrangements.

 Their debut album Welcome to the Club was released in 1992, on the Aquarius label, based in Canada.
 It included a cover of a song written by Donald Fagen of Steely Dan called "Lazy Nina", which was covered by Greg Phillinganes in 1984, but never recorded by Fagen himself.

 Their second album True Winter, on the Marigold label, released in 1998, found Breithaupt collaborating with Little Feat’s Richie Hayward and David Blamires of the Pat Metheny Group.

 In 2005 the compilation album Big Money: Singles Remasters Rarities 1992-2005 was released.
 It contained thirteen tracks from the first two Monkey House albums, plus four fresh tracks including the single "Tough Love".
 Guests included Kevin Breit (Norah Jones), Mark Kelso (Gino Vannelli), as well as Hayward and Blamires.

 Their fourth album Headquarters was released in 2012, on the Alma record label, which is affiliated with the Universal Music Group.
-This album reached a wider audience, receiving positive reviews and airplay on jazz, pop, Adult Album Alternative, Adult Contemporary, and Smooth Jazz radio.
 Guest artists included Kim Mitchell, Rik Emmett, Drew Zingg and Michael Leonhart.

 An album anthology entitled Retrospective was released in 2013, which includes almost everything Monkey House released over their first two decades.
 In addition to tunes from their first three albums, the 44-song anthology includes previously unreleased material like "I'm Not That Guy" from the Headquarters sessions, five instrumental tracks and some interviews.